thibaudcolas/d4/readme.md

 ### Back-end ###

-On the server-side, D4 is backed by DataLift, thus made with JEE, Jersey, Empire and a Sesame triple store.
+D4 is backed by DataLift, thus made with JEE, Jersey, Empire and a Sesame triple store.
 D4 retrieves the datasets' data via SPARQL , uses a little ORM-like translation and sends DataCube DataSets to its views which use Velocity.

 ### Front-end ###